mqttjs/mqtt-connection/README.md

 #### Event: 'unsubscribe'
 `function(packet) {}`

-Emitted when an MQTT unsubscribe packet is received.
+Emitted when a MQTT unsubscribe packet is received.

 `packet` is an object that may contain the properties: